-- Changes in Benefit Terms There were no changes in benefit terms since the previous valuations for either CalSTRS or CalPERS. - Changes of Assumptions There were no changes in economic assumptions since the previous valuations for either CalSTRS or CalPERS.
+- Changes in Benefit Terms There were no changes in benefit terms since the previous valuations for both CalSTRS and CalPERS. - Changes of Assumptions There were no changes in economic assumptions for the CalSTRS plan from the previous valuation.
+The CalPERS plan rate of investment return assumption was changed from 7.15% to 6.90% since the previous valuation.